 - In one Nodwick story, Artax receives an invitation to a ceremony held by the Sisters of Sylvanity, an all-female cult of nature-themed spellcasters who do this for ritual magic.
-(The invitation was fake, sent by three seers to get him to leave the house so they could talk to Piffany.
+(The invitation is fake, sent by three seers to get him to leave the house so they can talk to Piffany.
 He doesn't say what happened when he showed up, and it's probably best left to the imagination.)

 - Gardnerian wiccans perform many ceremonies "skyclad" (nude), and sometimes dance outdoors during such ceremonies.

 - Dancing was an important part of the education of ancient Spartan youths for both boys and girls.
 In the warmer months they practiced outdoors and the girls and women supposedly largely did so in the buff.
 (Boys always did; all male athletic exercise in Ancient Greece was done naked.)
 Physical fitness and time outdoors were thought to be good for personal character.

 - English TV presenter Kate Humble has said a few times that she enjoys doing this.
 Sometimes it just feels like the right thing to do.